 Anyone would think I have shares in a mushroom farm based on how often I feature them in recipes.
 I don’t.
 But I do love how healthy, delicious and versatile mushrooms are, and that they are in abundance year round, which is why they make their way into so many of the dishes I cook.

-When I was asked by Australian Mushroom Growers Association to develop a summer mushroom recipe as part of their Summer Mushrooms campaign, Mushroom vegetarian San Choi Bao immediately came to mind.
+When I was asked by Australian Mushroom Growers Association to develop a summer mushroom recipe as part of their Summer Mushrooms campaign, Mushroom and Quinoa San Choi Bao immediately came to mind.
 It’s a dish my husband and I already love, and is something that satisfies both meat eaters and vegetarians alike.

 Finely diced mushrooms take the place of pork mince, with a small amount of quinoa added for a protein boost.
 Wrapped in crisp baby cos (gem) lettuce leaves, this vegetarian san choi bao is substantial and yet light and refreshing all at the same time.
-All the classic flavours of san choi bao are here, and I think, my vegetarian mushroom version, tastes every bit as delicious, thanks to the almost meaty quality of mushrooms.
+All the classic flavours of san choi bao are here, and I think, my vegan mushroom version, tastes every bit as delicious, thanks to the almost meaty quality of mushrooms.

 Eat smart this summer – eat mushrooms for your chance to WIN a holiday!